-Japenese whisky first started production around 1870, with commercial production taking off in 1924 when Yamazaki first opened its doors as the country’s first distillery.
+Japanese whisky started production around 1870, with commercial production taking off in 1924 when Yamazaki opened its doors as the country’s first distillery.
 First tasted by Westerners in 1918 when American soldiers visited as part of an expedition force, it was described as “Scotch whisky made in Japan”.
-Whilst the closest taste of Japanese whisky is that of Scotch whisky, the taste is uniquely different to that of Scotch.
+Whilst the closest taste to Japanese whisky is that of Scotch whisky, the taste is uniquely different to that of Scotch whisky.

 Karuizawa Whisky: Japan’s Legendary Liquid Gold

-Today Karuizawa whisky stands at the top of the global whisky industry, as the brand to rise most in value compared to any other whisky in the world, since 2013, according to auction and sales reports by Whiskystats.net.
+Today Karuizawa whisky stands at the top of the global whisky industry as the brand predicted to rise most in value when compared to any other whisky in the world, according to auction and sales reports by Whiskystats.net.

 Karuizawa: A History